Top trading houses at commodities conference

 "We have the largest fleet of autonomous trucks ...
 There will be fewer and different ones so we'll need to retrain those people ...
 We will not be able to or slow down the rise of technology."

-Supply continued to outpace demand in global agriculture markets.
-"Other than that, we're good to go," he joked.

-The persisting supply situation meant the market "looks an awful lot like the last 40 years," with volatility and high prices now appearing to have been a five year interlude.

-Reporting by Julia Payne and Gus Trompiz; Editing by Louise Heavens and David Evans
+Reporting by Julia Payne and Gus Trompiz; Editing by Mark Potter and Louise Heavens